buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 Your character must have invested a point in Magic Proficiency.

-Magic Proficiency allows you to have more Magic Points, more known spells, and thanks to the Magic Adept Feat, to make your spells harder to resist.
+Magic Proficiency allows you to have more Magic Points, to know more spells, and, thanks to the Magic Adept Feat, to make your spells harder to resist.
 A high Magic Proficiency score along with the Magic Adept Feat allows you to access higher level spells.

 Don' \*\*t forget to look for ancient tomes and scrolls!
-Spells are a rare and precious commodity, don' \*\*t miss the opportunity to find new ones and copy them into your Book of Magic.
+Spells are a rare and precious commodity; don' \*\*t miss the opportunity to find new ones and copy them into your Book of Magic.

 ## The characteristics of spells